dustinstansbury/theclevermachine/_posts/2020-10-04-p-hacking-adding-samples.md

 To demonstrate how hacking *p*-values via *N* chasing inflates false positive rates, we take the "So close" (blue) trials from the simulation in ***Figure 1***, and add to each trial a random data point drawn from the $$H_0$$ distribution.
 We then re-run our two-sample *t*-tests and histogram the resulting *p*-values.

 ***Figure 2*** shows the resulting distribution of hacked *p*-values.
-These trials originally exhibited a False Positive Rate of 0% (i.e. they did not fall into the $$p \le \alpha = 0.05$$ bin.
+These trials originally exhibited a False Positive Rate of 0% (i.e. they did not fall into the $$p \le \alpha = 0.05$$ bin).
 However, these trials now exhibit a Type I error rate over 25% (red), nearly 5 times the expected false positive rate 5% (dark red line)!
-Just from adding a **single data point** to those trials!
+Just from adding **a single data point** to those trials!

 Another piece of evidence suggesting that something has gone awry is that the distribution of *p*-values on these augmented trials is no longer uniform, but right-skewed.
-Thus the statistical test on these data is no longer unbiased, instead favoring lower p-values.
+Thus the statistical test on these data is no longer unbiased, instead favoring lower *p*-values.

-The problem here is that we're adding information into the system by first calculating test statistics/*p*-values, interpreting those results, then adding more data and testing again.
+The problem here is that we're adding information into the system by first calculating test statistics/*p*-values, interpreting the results, then deciding to add more data and test again.
 It turns out this is a flavor of statistical error known as the *Multiple Comparisons Problem.*[^1]

 It's worth noting that the simulation presented here is based on a pretty small sample size of $$N=10$$.
 Thus, adding a single data point has a much larger effect on Type I error rate than it might for larger sample sizes.
 However, the effect is consistent on larger $$N$$ as well if one is adding new samples to the experiment that are in proportion to $$N$$.